Garland, Mitchell lead Cavs past Lakers to 8th straight win – KION546

 LOS ANGELES (AP) — Donovan Mitchell scored 33 points and Darius Garland added 24 in the dynamic Cleveland backcourt’s return from injury absences, and the Cavaliers rolled past LeBron James and the Los Angeles Lakers 114-100 Sunday for their eighth consecutive victory.

-Jarrett Allen added 16 points to back the Cleveland guards’ latest two-man show while the Cavs improved to 8-1, extending their longest winning streak since a 13-game run in late 2017 during James’ final season with his hometown club.
+Jarrett Allen added 16 points to back the Cleveland guards’ latest two-man show while the Cavs improved to 8-1, extending their longest winning streak since a 13-game run in late 2017 during James’ final season with the team.

-Cleveland hasn’t made the playoffs without James on its roster since 1998, but this current group appears primed to make its own history.
-The Cavs trailed by 12 points in the first half against Los Angeles, but smoothly surged away from the inconsistent Lakers with a prolonged run in the second half.
+James scored 27 points, but lost to his hometown Cavaliers for only the second time in 19 meetings during his 20-year NBA career.
+He took his only other loss in March 2011 while with Miami.

-James scored 27 points and Anthony Davis had 19 points and 12 rebounds for the Lakers, who dropped to 2-7 with their second straight home defeat.
-Russell Westbrook had 19 points and 10 assists with seven turnovers in another lively performance as a reserve, but the Lakers had no defensive answers for Mitchell or Garland.
+“You’ve always got to have respect for greatness,” said Mitchell, who grew up a fan of James and the Cavs.
+“When the greatest are on the floor, you just go out there and try to find a way to compete and get a win.
+We came out there and were just trying to do what we’ve been doing, and fortunately it was against Bron, but that wasn’t a talking point or anything.”

 Mitchell remained in a groove with his new team, topping 30 points for the sixth time in eight games.